PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 ## Pitot Pod

-An [airspeed sensor](../sensor/airspeed.md) is highly recommended for use on fixed wing vehicles.
+An [airspeed sensor](../sensor/airspeed.md) is highly recommended for use on fixed-wing vehicles.
 This build uses a MS4525DO differential pressure module and pitot tube housed in a 3D printed pod that has a hardpoint hanger for connecting it to the wing.

 ![Pitot pod/tube sitting on a desk](../../assets/airframes/fw/turbo_timber_evolution/pitotpod1.jpg)